rafael-oelmann/Rent-Bike-JS/README.md

 1. Clone or fork this repo.
 2. If you do not already have [Node](https://nodejs.org/en/ "Nodes's Homepage") intsall it from thier homepage.
 3. From the project root directory, run: ~ npm install
-4. Fromt the root directory, you should now be able to run test using Jest with: `~ npm test`
+4. From the root directory, you should now be able to run test using Jest with: `~ npm test`

-## Running the programme
+## Running the program

 In the project rood directory run: ~node
 This will start the node REPL where we can begin to input commands